Ayoolisa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 9-divide_and_rule script that prints the result of POWER divided by DIVIDE, followed by a new line.

 File 10-love_exponent_breath script that displays the result of BREATH to the power LOVE

+File 11-binary_to_decimal script that converts a number from base 2 to base 10.